abdennour/hijri-date/README.md

 # Overview :

- `hijri-date` provides `HijriDate` class which is  the appropriate class to handle hijri dates like the built-in `Date` is the appropriate class to handle gregorian dates.
+ * `hijri-date` provides `HijriDate` class which is  the appropriate class to handle hijri dates like the built-in `Date` is the appropriate class to handle gregorian dates.

-`HijriDate` class shared almost the same interface with `Date` class :
+* `HijriDate` class shared almost the same interface with `Date` class :

  - getFullYear
  - getDate (day of month)
  - getDay (day index of week)
  - getHours
  - ...

+* Works on client-side (browser) and server-side (NodeJS apps).

 # Install